Frequently asked questions (FAQs)

 6. What are the improvements to ongoing Lease Agreements? (back to top)

-Improvements made to ongoing Lease Agreements will be made on a “go-forward” basis, and apply to all Class Members, even if they do not submit a claim.
+Improvements made to ongoing Lease Agreements will be made on a “go-forward” basis, and apply to all Class Members, even if they did not submit a claim.

 Improvements to ongoing Lease Agreements include: